Tony McManus (soccer)

-Anthony "Tony" McManus (born September 22, 1980 in Erie, Pennsylvania) is a former American soccer player who is currently an assistant coach for the Memphis Tigers.
+Anthony McManus (born September 22, 1980, in Erie, Pennsylvania) is an American former soccer player who is currently an assistant coach for the Memphis Tigers.

 Career

-College and Amateur
+College and amateur

 McManus played college soccer for the University of Alabama at Birmingham from 2000 to 2003, where he was recognized as one of the best defenders in Conference USA (C-USA).
 McManus was selected to the C-USA Team of the week three times, Soccer America Magazine Team of The Week twice, and College Soccer News Team of the Week once.
 He was also a C-USA third team All Conference his junior year.
 The accolades continued his senior season when McManus was named C-USA first team All Conference, the C-USA Defender of the Year, an NSCAA third team All-America, and a College Soccer Times All America.

 In 2002, McManus played with the Memphis Express in the USL Premier Development League.

-McManus also played ODP for Region III, making the Tennessee State Team from 1994–1999, and was selected for the Region III team in '96, and the US National Pool in 1998.
+McManus also played ODP for Region III, making the Tennessee State team from 1994 to 1999, and was selected for the Region III team in 1996 and the US National Pool in 1998.
 He was also selected to the USASA Region III Team in 2003 and was a member of the US National B Team.